mattermost/mattermost-developer-documentation/site/content/contribute/desktop/code-signing.md

 Succeeded
 ```

+**NOTE:** This verification step will pass even if the certificate that was used to sign the build is expired.
+Always copy the signed executable to a Windows box, right-click on it, select Properties > Digital Signatures > Details > View Certificates > General and ensure that no validation errors are shown.
+{{< figure src="/img/code-signing/valid-windows-signature.png" width="900px" >}}

 ## Code Signing macOS Releases
 Releases destined for macOS can **only** be code signed on a macOS host.
 It is not possible to sign macOS releases on a Windows or Linux host.